foundata/guidelines/shell-scripting-style-guide.md

 **Reasoning:**

 - Shorter lines are easier to read, especially in side-by-side diffs or on smaller screens.
-- Placing operators at the end of lines is the convention enforced by `shfmt` and ensures consistent automated formatting.
+- Placing operators at the start of continuation lines improves readability by making the logical structure immediately visible when scanning the left edge of the code.
-- Pipelines do not need explicit backslash continuation; the shell knows to continue after `|`.